Peak fall foliage edges closer to D.C. with western suburbs awash in autumn color

 The immediate D.C. area

-Within a one county radius of the District, we’re usually at or even passing peak color by now.
+Within a one-county radius of the District, we’re usually at or even passing peak color by now.
 This year we’re either still a week or so away from peak, or rapidly closing in, depending on location.

 Areas inside the Beltway and to the east, where many leaves remain green, may still have a week or so before colors peak.
-But north and west of the Beltway, the color is rapidly closing in on peak if not already there.
+But north and west of the Beltway, the color is rapidly closing in on peak, if not already there.

 In many places, the brightness and quality of the colors are a little underwhelming.
 Some early changers like maples have shown significant premature leaf drop but there are patches of brilliant color here and there.

-The idyllic fall weather of recent days, and for much of the week ahead, will hopefully bring out some more vibrant hues.
+The idyllic fall weather of recent days, and for much of the week ahead, could bring out some more vibrant hues.

 Maryland